pareshsutariya/adhiveshan-grading-ui/_requirements.md

       Note: return COMPLETED if all the topic has been graded else PENDING
 - [ ] Adhiveshan Portal Endpoints/Page: need to encrypt/decrypt BAPS ID

+## ====== CHECK IN JUDGES AND PARTICIPANTS =====:

+- [x] UI: Menu: Add "Check In" menu in navigation panel
+- [x] UI: Page: Design UI to search by MIS ID or BAPS ID, and make an API call, and Display found result
+- [x] API: Implement an endpoint to search by MIS ID or BAPS ID from Participats AND Users
+- [x] UI: Provide a button to check in for the found participant or judge for the given MIS ID or BAPS ID
+- [x] API: Implement an endpoint to Check in by MIS ID or BAPS ID in Participats AND Users

 ## ====== SCHEDULING PARTICIPANTS =====:

 - [ ] Generate schedule for given cluster file